Skip to main content

 Error: Server failed to authenticate the request

-Execution Fails on ODX Transfer
+Execution Fails on Transfer task in Ingest instance

 Error: SQL compilation error: